-Outside of the annexation areas, many underutilized parcels are located within mixed-use districts.
-Mixed-use land use designations have many benefits, including a flexible environment for investment, facilitating transportation trip capture by collocating uses, providing the foundation for transit-oriented development, and, (when executed with a high degree of design) contributing to the quality of life for residents and surrounding areas.
-The challenge moving forward is that mixed-use land may be needed for both housing and commercial development as Delray Beach grows to meet both the city's housing needs and economic development goals.
+Outside of the annexation areas, underutilized parcels are located within mixed-use districts.
+Mixed-Use land use designations have many benefits, including providing a flexible for investment, environment facilitating transportation trip capture by collocating uses, providing the foundation for transit-oriented development, and, if executed with a high degree of design, contributing to the quality of life for residents and surrounding areas.
+The challenge moving forward is that the land may be needed for both housing and commercial development as the City grows - and determining the best mix to meet both the City's housing needs and economic development goals.

-Growth is also accommodated by commercial uses that serve the residential population through the provision of goods and services that meet daily needs and provide workplaces to grow the city's economy.
+Growth is also accommodated by commercial uses that serve the residential population through the provision of goods and service to meet daily needs and to provide workplaces to grow the City's economy.
 Commercial uses are accommodated by mixed-use and industrial land use designations.
-Economic and land use policies continue to protect Commerce land from re-designation to ensure industrial businesses will remain within Delray Beach.
+The Plan continues the economic and land use policy to protect Commerce land from re-designation to ensure industrial businesses within the City will remain.